 A work group appointed by the UM Executive Board has produced advice which will influence, among other things, our HR policy.

-We have a Diversity Officer and a Diversity & Inclusivity Advisory Council, which has recently held its inaugural meeting.
+We have a Diversity Officer, a Female Empowerment Network and a Diversity & Inclusivity Advisory Council, which has recently held its inaugural meeting.
 Most importantly, all our staff and students share in our vision to make everyone feel welcome.

 Amnesty International Maastricht Students organise an online campaign and a pop-up living room to discuss discrimination